e6on/Twitch-Streamer-Docker-Setup/README.md

 # Twitch Streamer Docker Setup

-A simple, efficient, and Docker-based solution for streaming a playlist of video files 24/7 to Twitch using FFmpeg with Intel Quick Sync Video (QSV) hardware acceleration via VA-API (or a compatible AMD GPU).
+A simple, efficient, and Docker-based solution for streaming a playlist of video files 24/7 to Twitch using FFmpeg with Intel Quick Sync Video (QSV) hardware acceleration via VA-API.
 This setup is ideal for low-power systems like UGREEN NASync DXP4800 with an Intel N100 Quad-core CPU.

 ## Features